INITIATIVEs

 AMPLIFY HOPE

-Hurricane Helene has left a lasting mark on our beloved Clearwater community.
-The storm brought not only fierce winds, heavy rain, and a massive water surge but also devastation that has impacted our neighbors, friends, and local businesses.
+Hurricane Helene & Hurricane Milton have left a lasting mark on our beloved Clearwater community.
+Collectively, the storms brought not only fierce winds, heavy rain, and a massive water surge but also devastation that has impacted our neighbors, friends, and local businesses.
 From water damage to structural loss, the heart and soul of Clearwater—its residents and businesses—are facing significant challenges in the aftermath.

 Local business owners, many of whom have dedicated years to building their dreams, now confront the daunting reality of starting over.
 Shops, restaurants, and service providers that contribute to our vibrant community are struggling to survive, and residents are also dealing with repairs and recovery.